Meet Jenny Kay Dupuis, Consultant on Indigenous Issues, Educator, Researcher, Keynote Speaker, and Artist

 Updates will be coming soon that will include conversations with educators and librarians across the country about how they are using this book as a gateway to encourage young readers to unpack a story (“community memories”), think critically, and guide them to form their own opinions about critical, real-world issues.

-Jenny will be the keynote speaker at this year’s District of Niagara District School Board 7th Written Word Festival on December 16th, 2016.
-The address will focus on Jenny Kay Dupuis’ experience co-writing the book, I Am Not a Number.
-Jenny will share her reflections on the writing journey of working with family/community to tell the story of her granny’s experience at a residential school.
-Secondary students will attend this session to explore writing strategies to share the truth, reconcile our past, and honour community voices.
+Since the release of I Am Not a Number, Jenny has visited many schools, including most recently, Rose Avenue Junior Public School (Toronto, ON).
+During her visits Jenny shares her reflections on the writing journey of working with family/community to tell the story of her granny’s experience at a residential school.
+Students also explore writing strategies to share the truth, reconcile our past, and honour community voices.